aditya123473892/wagtail/Collections-pre-RFC.md

 New Wagtail sites will have a single, default collection enabled.
 Collections will be created and edited through an admin-only interface, under 'Groups' in the Settings menu.

+## Collection management UI

+Administrators will be able to add, edit (the name of) and remove collections.
+Non-empty collections should not be deletable.
+Administrators will be able to assign the following group permissions to collections:

+- Use documents from
+- Use images from
+- Add documents to
+- Add images to
+- Edit documents in
+- Edit images in

+## Search

+Users will only see search results for the contents of collections they have view/use permissions on.
+Users with view/use permissions on multiple collections should be able to filter search results by collection.
+If there are multiple collections, the collection assigned to each image or document should be indicated in the search results.

 ## Migrations

 Upgraded sites will have all existing images and documents moved into a single, default collection, which inherits the object permissions for images and documents.